-- name (underline or indicate how you prefer to be addressed) - e-mail address (both now and in early August should it be different) - snail mail (postal) address + phone number (for any mailings I may have to make) - where are you on your learning journey? & why? - what you intend to do with your degree (when you get it)? - what uniqueness(es) will you contribute to this course?
+- name (print in BIG BLOCK letters the name you prefer to be called) - e-mail address (how you wish the prof to communicate directly to you) - snail mail (postal) address + phone number (for any mailings the prof may have to make) - where are you on your learning journey? & why? - what you intend to do with your degree (when you obtain it)? - what uniqueness(es) will you contribute to this course?